icssc/peterportal-client/README.md

 # Disclaimer

 Although we consolidate our data directly from official UCI sources, this application is by no means an official UCI tool.
 We strive to keep our data as accurate as possible with the limited support we receive from UCI.
-Please take this into consideration while using the Website.
+Please take this into consideration while using the website.

 # Terms & Conditions